OpenSpace/openspace.github.io/docs/tutorials/users/navigationcamera.md

 # Navigation: Controlling the Camera
 {: .no_toc }

 This section will cover controlling the camera in OpenSpace using a mouse and keyboard.
-A three-buttoned mouse is recommended for easiest use of OpenSpace.
+A three-button mouse is recommended for easiest use of OpenSpace.

 1. TOC
 {:toc}